Thursday, June 29, 2017

 Young Glister has a very unusual life.
 Her and her father live in the Butterworth family estate of Chilblain Hall.
 It’s a magical home that loses and adds rooms at random.
 Imagine how hard it is to find a bathroom at this place.

 This habit often brings unusual visitors to Glister home like a teapot haunted by an unaccomplished writer looking to complete their unfinished masterpiece.
 Then there’s the roaming band of trolls in the basement dungeon.
-In the guest house lives a giant talking warthog.
+In the guest house lives giant talking warthog.
 Plus there’s the family tree in the orchard that grows family members from the past.
 I told you that Chilblain Hall is very strange.

 A Very British Summer Vacation Read